The Asylum: 1997–2009

 According to Film International, the Asylum's first hit film was Vampires vs. Zombies in 2004.
 Although the film was marketed as an adaptation of the 1872 novella Carmilla, Vampires vs. Zombiess poster bore a striking resemblance to Freddy vs. Jasons poster, which came out the year before.
 Film International writer Wheeler Winston Dixon described Vampires vs. Zombies as the Asylum's first mockbuster, a film that closely resembles another film with a similar title and premise in order to capitalize on its popularity.
 Around the same time, Latt began working on an adaptation of the 1898 novel The War of the Worlds, but learned that Steven Spielberg was also working on a film adaptation of the novel.
 Latt was prepared to end production until Blockbuster ordered 100,000 copies of the film, roughly seven to eight times the normal order for Asylum films.
 Latt's film, titled H. G. Wells' War of the Worlds, was released on June 28, 2005, one day before Spielberg's film.

 Emboldened by the success of H. G. Wells' War of the Worlds, the Asylum started producing low-budget films to capitalize on the popularity of similar major studio films.
 The Asylum marketed their films as "tie-ins", although journalists and critics often referred to them as rip-offs or mockbusters.
-Among the company's early releases within this business model were King of the Lost World (based on King Kong), Snakes on a Train (based on Snakes on a Plane), The Da Vinci Treasure (based on The Da Vinci Code), and Transmorphers (based on Transformers).
+Among the company's early releases within this business model were King of the Lost World (based on King Kong), Snakes on a Train (based on Snakes on a Plane), The Da Vinci Treasure (based on The Da Vinci Code), and Transmorphers (based on The Terminator not Transformers).
 In 2008, the Asylum increased their meager production budget, and partnered with Syfy for a television release of The Day the Earth Stopped, based on The Day the Earth Stood Still.
 20th Century Fox filed a cease and desist letter against the Asylum for the similarities between The Day the Earth Stopped and The Day the Earth Stood Still, although nothing came of the letter.
 Film titles are usually not protected under United States trademark law, which allows the Asylum to produce films with similar titles so long as they can argue that they did not try to deceive consumers.